proteinreport/proteinreport.org/content/en/directory/jellatech/index.md

 weight: 5000
 uuid: 9257
 ---
-<p>Jellatech is a B2B biotech business based in Raleigh, NC and with R&amp;D in Wageningen, Netherlands.
+<p>Jellatech is a B2B biotech business based in Raleigh, NC and with R&D in Wageningen, Netherlands.
 Jellatech is producing high quality, pure, animal-free collagen and gelatin.
 Founded by a group of innovators, dreamers, entrepreneurs and scientists, Jellatech is eliminating the dependency on animals, to make better ingredient products - starting with collagen and gelatin.</p>